saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 ### Setup Your Project File

-First we will need to create a new project directory called `SeleniumPython` (your main project directory), and inside create a folder named `test` inside that project directory.
+First we will need to create a new project directory called `SeleniumPython` (your main project directory), and inside create a new Python package named `tests` inside that project directory.
 This is a default folder that Mocha will know to look for.

 You can see all of the files here.
 It is recommended that you follow the steps in this module to correctly configure your test in PyCharm if you don't have experience setting up this type of project before.